Yamaki09/Solo-Project-BE-MVP/README.md

 ## App Description

 Nin-Money API is an API to communicate from Nin-Money REACT app to the backend and database.
-Our app is created from REACT because we want to build a responsive website for our users.
+My app is created from REACT because I want to build a responsive website for our users.
 This repo is for FE only.
 Please visit this [link](https://github.com/Yamaki09/Solo-Project-BE-MVP) for the Frontend.

 ## Getting Started